kserve/kserve/docs/samples/v1beta1/rollout/README.md

-# Setting up canary rollouts in an Inferenceservice
+# Setting up canary rollouts in an InferenceService
 To test a canary rollout, you can use the canary.yaml, which declares a canary model that is set to receive 10% of requests.

 ## Setup